Security-Onion-Solutions/securityonion-docs/partitioning.rst

 LVM
 ---

-For most use cases, we recommend using Logical Volume Management (LVM).
-This will allow you to more easily change your partitioning in the future if you need to.
+You may want to consider Logical Volume Management (LVM) as it will allow you to more easily change your partitioning in the future if you need to.
 Please note that our current Security Onion ISO image does not use LVM, but we plan to incorporate that in the future.

 /nsm
 ----